imjoseangel/terraform-azurerm-serviceprincipal/README.md

 ## Deploys a service principal on Azure with role assignment

-This Terraform module deploys a serviceprincipal cluster on Azure
+This Terraform module deploys a serviceprincipal on Azure

 ### NOTES